The following ten tips will help rental property owners avoid common mistakes.

 8. Claiming the right portion of your expenses

 If your rental property is rented out to family or friends below market rate, you can only claim a deduction for that period up to the amount of rent you received.
 You cannot claim deductions when your family or friends stay free of charge, or for periods of personal use.

 9. Co-owning a property

 If you own a rental property with someone else, you must declare rental income and claim expenses according to your legal ownership of the property.
 As joint tenants your legal interest will be an equal split, and as tenants in common you may have different ownership interests.

 10. Getting your capital gains right when selling

 When you sell your rental property, you will make either a capital gain or a capital loss.
 This is the difference between what it cost you to buy and improve the property, and what you receive when you sell it.
 There may also be some add backs if you have claimed capital work deductions.
 If you make a capital gain, you will need to include the gain in your tax return for that financial year.
 The year it must be included is based on the date the contract is signed.
 If you make a capital loss, you can carry the loss forward and deduct it from capital gains in later years.

-For any questions about your existing rental properties or a potential purchase, contact us on (07) 3359 5244 or email@example.com
+Find more tax tips for first time rental property investors here.
+For any questions about your existing rental properties or a potential purchase, contact us on (07) 3359 5244, email or reach us through Messenger below.